lunarengineer-bot/lunar-engineering-cloud-init-kube/README.md

 You may interact with that test container to do things like:
 1. Use `lxc console test-container` to drop into a shell within test-container.
 2. Attempt to log in with a *password enabled user*.
-That's not included and must be added (example below.)
+That's not included and must be added.

 You may implement whatever testing you desire for your processes past this point.